alanng10/class-lang/Docue/Article/Sande/a.md

 This is enough element to do any int sign operation.

+This is enough element to do any int operation.

 StringValue uses 32 bits int as char unit.
 ValueOperate that has StringValue, results memory index of the string struct any of the string value.